 Return to Sport

 viaSport is working with the Province of British Columbia and the amateur sport sector to support organizations to operate safely during the COVID-19 pandemic.
-All sport activities in B.C. must follow the PHO Order on Gatherings and Events.
+All sport activities in B.C. must follow B.C.'s Restart plan Step 3 and the PHO Orders.

 Recreation, leisure and individual training activities and facilities considerations

 During the return to sport process, viaSport’s role is to focus on the safe return of participants to sport activities in B.C.
 This continues to be our number-one priority.
-This is the current Public Health Order: Gathering and Events released on December 2, 2020.
 For updates on facilities please contact your municipality, BC Recreation and Parks Association or Recreation Facilities Association of BC.